Doxense/foundationdb-dotnet-client/README.md

 ### Visual Studio Solution

-You will need Visual Studio .NET 2017 and .NET 4.6.1 minimum to compile the solution.
+You will need Visual Studio 2017 version 15.5 or above to build the solution (C# 7.2 and .NET Standard 2.0 support is required).

 You will also need to obtain the 'fdb_c.dll' C API binding from the foundationdb.org wesite, by installing the client SDK: